oneapi-src/level-zero-spec/scripts/sysman/PROG.rst

 Support for ECC can be checked using the function ${s}DeviceEccAvailable().
 If ECC is supported, then support for dynamic ECC control can be checked using the function ${s}DeviceEccConfigurable().
-The current ECC status, pending ECC status, and action required to affect the pending ECC status can be determined using the struct ${s}_device_ecc_properties_t returned by the function ${s}DeviceGetEccState().
+The current ECC state, pending ECC state, and action required to affect the pending ECC state can be determined using the struct ${s}_device_ecc_properties_t returned by the function ${s}DeviceGetEccState().
-The ECC status can be changed by setting the pendingStatus attribute of the struct
-${s}_device_ecc_properties_t and passing the struct to ${s}DeviceSetEccState().
+The ECC state can be changed by calling the ${s}DeviceSetEccState() which takes the desired ECC state as input and returns the struct ${s}_device_ecc_properties_t which lists the current ECC state, pending ECC state, and action required to affect the pending ECC state

-The following psuedo code demonstrates how the ECC status can be queried and changed from disabled to enabled:
+The following pseudo code demonstrates how the ECC state can be queried and changed from disabled to enabled:

 .. parsed-literal::